BMSC Research Internships – Program Description

 How to Apply

 - Prepare a statement of interest, a maximum of 300 words.
-Include your statement in the 2023 Summer Course Online Application Form.
+Include your statement in the application form.
 Tell us who you are and what you have accomplished to date, and who you want to be and how you want to get there.
 If appropriate, mention how your project choices relate to your goals.

 - Obtain pdf copies of all your university transcripts (unofficial is acceptable).
 Change the file name for each pdf to your “last name, then first name, e.g. “SmithJohn_Transcript1.pdf.”